All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 Well, that's true.

-I mean, and I but that that that's what the pro market should be about.
+That's what the pro market should be about.

-But you know, but most of them, they don't do that.
+But, you know, but most of them, they don't do that.

-But listen, I admire the fact that that's how you feel about it, but uh I listen, there's not a uh there's not a person that I know that played football for any extended period of time that didn't have residual injuries associated with it.
+But listen, there's not a person that I know that played football for any extended period of time that didn't have residual injuries associated with it.

 And I mean, really severe ones.

-I mean, this is serious stuff, and these are lifelong injuries that people sustain.
+And these are lifelong injuries that people sustain.

-That's why I'm not against compensating college athletes uh that sacrifice so much for the school and the school sharing some of the revenue that they're taking in because they're getting they're getting rich off it.
+that sacrifice so much for the school and the school's sharing some of the revenue that they're taking in because they're getting rich off it.

-And I'm gonna be very blunt too.
+And I'm going to be very blunt, too.

 Well, it's up to the individual person.